Sparsha (film)

 Sparsha is a 2000 Indian Kannada-language romance film written and directed by Sunil Kumar Desai.
 It stars Sudeep, Rekha and Sudha Rani.
 Naveen Mayur, Sihi Kahi Chandru, Kashi, Umashree and Vanishree feature in supporting roles.

 Upon theatrical release on 23 July 2000, the film opened to widespread positive reviews from critics and the audience.
-However, the screening had to be stopped after bandh was called for in most towns and cities and towns of Karnataka following the abduction of Rajkumar, the Kannada actor, in July 2000, thereby affecting the film's collections.
+However, the screening had to be stopped after bandh was called for in most towns and cities of Karnataka following the abduction of Rajkumar, the Kannada actor, in July 2000, thereby affecting the film's collections.
 After normality resumed, the film completed a 100-day run in theatres.

 Plot

 Sudeep (Sudeep) is a film actor and model.
 He falls in love with Suma (Rekha) during a film shoot in Ooty.
-They meet each other, share their views and Sudeep meets with Suma's family.
+They meet each other, share their views, and Sudeep meets with Suma's family.

-Some incidents educate Sudeep that those who make mistakes they themselves correct and apologize next.
+Some incidents educate Sudeep that those who make mistakes correct themselves and apologize next.
 When Sudeep is rushing to see off his lover at the Ooty railway station, he accidentally knocks an unknown young woman, Radha (Sudha Rani), onto the path of a moving train.
-Radha does not see who knocked her over, but only catches a glimpse of the jacket he wears.
+Radha does not see who knocked her over but only catches a glimpse of the jacket he wears.
 The accident causes her to lose a leg, as well as the love of her fiancée.

 Sudeep rushes to the accident spot and takes her to the hospital.
-He takes care of her, but refrains from telling both Radha and Suma that he was responsible for the accident.
+He takes care of her but refrains from telling both Radha and Suma that he was responsible for the accident.
 To avoid the consequences, Sudeep offers to marry Radha.
-Suma is hurt by his sudden change of heart, but accepts his decision.
-Radha accepts his offer too, but continues to hunt for the man who knocked her over.
+Suma is hurt by his sudden change of heart but accepts his decision.
+Radha accepts his offer too but continues to hunt for the man who knocked her over.
 How the truths unfold forms the rest of the story.

 Production

 Prior to Sparsha, Sudeep had appeared in minor roles in Thayavva (1997) and Prathyartha (1999).
-The director of the latter film, Sunil Kumar Desai, was roped to direct Sparsha by Sudeep's father Sarovar Sanjeev, who produced the film under the banner Sarovar Productions.
+The director of the latter film, Sunil Kumar Desai, was roped to direct Sparsha by Sudeep's father Sa,rovar Sanjeev, who produced the film under the banner Sarovar Productions.
 Model Rekha was chosen as the heroine.
-Filming which began in early 2000 had to be stopped a few days into, after Sudeep fell ill from typhoid.
+Filming which began in early 2000 ha,d to be stopped a few days into,ter Sudeep fell ill from typhoid.
 He "lost weight" and "looked haggard" before the shooting resumed.
 Filming took place for a period of 99 days in Bangalore, Hyderabad, Darjeeling, Ooty, Kushalnagar and Chikmagalur.

 Soundtrack

 Hamsalekha scored for the film and its soundtracks, also penning lyrics for the soundtrack with Shyamsundar Kulkarni, Hamsalekha, K. Kalyan, Itagi Eeranna, Doddarange Gowda and R. N. Jayagopal.
 The album consists of eight tracks and was distributed in the market by Akash Audio.
-Popular ghazal singer Pankaj Udhas made his debut in Kannada with this film singing two songs "Chandakintha Chanda" and "Bareyada Mouna" while also singing for its Telugu dubbed version.
+Popular ghazal singer Pankaj Udhas made his debut in Kannada with this film ,singing two songs ,"Chandakintha Chanda" and "Bareyada Mouna" while also singing for its Telugu dubbed version.